 By integrating blockchain into a voting system, votes could not be tampered with.
 As a result, human error and bad actors would all but be eliminated from the counting process, ensuring accurate and immediate voting results.

 Instead of being held by private institutions, healthcare records could be recorded on the blockchain.
-Patients would be sure that their records are accurate, secure, and could be accessed privately through the use of private keys.
+Patients would be sure that their records are accurate, and secure, and could be accessed privately through the use of private keys.

 Blockchain allows both buying and selling parties to verify each other.
 All records of sales and ownership would be recorded securely on the blockchain, eliminating the possibility of future disputes.